 Somatic Experiencing (SE)

-SE is the work of helping your body finish what it didn’t get to finish at the time.
-In a session, you won’t be asked to tell the story of what happened in detail — and for many people, that’s a relief.
-Instead, your therapist will guide your attention to small signals in your body: a flutter in your chest, a tightness in your throat, a warmth that spreads across your shoulders, a slight impulse to push or pull.
-You’ll work with these in small doses, a little at a time, so nothing becomes overwhelming.
-Practitioners call this approach titration — like opening a shaken soda bottle a crack at a time, letting pressure out slowly so nothing spills.
+In a session, you won’t be asked to tell the story of what happened.
+Your therapist will guide your attention to small signals in your body, a flutter in your chest, a tightness in your throat, a slight impulse to push or pull, and you’ll work with those in tiny doses.
+Practitioners call this titration: opening a shaken soda bottle a crack at a time so nothing spills.

 What SE is especially good for

-- A specific event your body can’t quite shake — a crash, a surgery, an attack, a sudden loss.
+- A specific event your body can’t shake — a crash, a surgery, an attack, a sudden loss.

 Sensorimotor Psychotherapy (SP)